SmartDataAnalytics/RdfProcessingToolkit/README.md

 # Sparql-Integrate
 Integrate heterogeneous data with standard SPARQL syntax + function extensions.

-Technically, this is a command line frontend for the SPARQL function extensions provided in [jena-sparql-api sparql extensions module](https://github.com/SmartDataAnalytics/jena-sparql-api/tree/master/jena-sparql-api-sparql-ext)
+Technically, this is a command line frontend for the SPARQL function extensions provided by the [jena-sparql-api sparql extensions module](https://github.com/SmartDataAnalytics/jena-sparql-api/tree/master/jena-sparql-api-sparql-ext)